-Today my beautiful country Barbados celebrates another year of independence.
+Every year my beautiful country Barbados celebrates being independent.
 On the surface, this means that we are no longer a British colony, being ruled or led by Britain.
 Underneath that surface, it means we have successfully worked for and won the right to run our own affairs and to look after our people as best we can.

 Barbados has it’s own motto, pledge, national anthem, national flower and of course flag.
 We are a proud people of “Bajans” (another name for Barbadians) who enjoy sharing our island with others.
 Things like our national dish of Cou-cou and Flying fish, annual Crop Over Festival, beautiful natural landscapes, Banks Beer, Bajan fishcakes, Rihanna (!!!) and best of all, some absolutely amazing beaches – these are all part of our unique cultural package.
 Click here for Key Facts about Barbados thanks to our www.barbados.org website.